Child protection in England Serious case reviews

 - or a child died by suspected suicide.

-Process for carrying out a serious case review
+Carrying out a serious case review

 The Local Safeguarding Children Boards (LSCB) follows statutory guidance for conducting a serious case review.